How to speak in public without fear

 Take a breath, ground yourself, and give your body a second to remember.
 Trust that you’ve done the work and therefore you have what you need in the moment.

 Take The Focus Off Yourself And Put It On The Audience

-There’s a dichotomy that exists in public speaking.
-The spotlight is most definitely on you as the speaker and yet the most important person in the room is the audience.
+The spotlight is most definitely on you as the speaker and yet the most important thing in the room is the audience.

 When you come from a place of what you can give rather than what you can get, your thoughts will be placed on a much higher level.
 Make generosity the foremost thought in your mind and take the pressure off yourself to be perfect.

 Thanks for reading this guide to overcoming nerves in public speaking and presentations so that you can speak in public without fear, every time.

 This was all about during your talk or presentation.